 If you’re using pay-per-click ads to drive traffic to your site, then you’re probably already familiar with the paramount importance of the Search Terms reporting.
 It gives you the actual search terms used to find your site.

 You can use the data found in that report to further refine your targeted advertising campaigns.
 One way to do that is by adding negative keywords.
 No, that doesn’t mean bad-mouthing your site.
 Negative keywords will help eliminate terms that might be associated with your brand name.
 If you sell ornamental hand fans, you might want to exclude keywords like “ceiling fan” or “oscillating fans”, as they don’t apply to your product line.

 Similarly, you should add keyword-matching options.
 Where negative keywords help to narrow the results, matching options helps broaden the scope.
 Instead of having to search for “ornamental fans”, users can find you by searching for “hand fans”, “paper fans”, and “silk fans”.

 Eliminating searches that aren’t relevant to your business, and including ones that might otherwise have been missed, is the surest way to boost ROI and preserve your budget.
 Dig into this report now before the traffic (and wasted spend) really starts to pick up this holiday season.

 Optimize Your Marketing to Increase Holiday Season Orders

 Bringing users onto your site is half the battle of eCommerce, and it’s critical during the holiday shopping season.
-Following along with the easy steps listed above is a great way to optimize your marketing plan without having to spend – in fact, they may help cut your spending, and put it to better use.
-Even better, these tips will help you increase orders on your site year round!
+Following along with the easy steps listed above is a great way to optimize your marketing plan without having to spend – in fact, they may help cut your spending and put it to use better.
+Even better, these tips will help you increase orders on your site year-round!